legendddhgf/Text2RPG/README.md

         quantity by the given value
 - `i` declares an item with the given unique name
-- `d` is modified to provide an (optionally multi-line) description of the room room given by the last `r`, or alternatively the item given by the last `i`.
+- `d` is modified to provide an (optionally multi-line) description of the room given by the last `r`, or alternatively the item given by the last `i`.
-- `m` defines quantity conditions for the item given by the last `i`
+- `q` defines quantity conditions for the item given by the last `i`
-    - These conditions set the minimum/maximum/initial value on the player's inventory for this item with the operator +/-/=, overwriting the default values of 1/0/0
+    - These conditions set the maximum/minimum/initial value on the player's inventory for this item with the operator +/-/=, overwriting the default values of 1/0/0